gramework/gramework/README.md

 }
 ```

-### Using dynamic handlers, part 5
+### Using dynamic handlers, part 5.
+Access to fasthttp.RequestCtx from gramework.Context

-The example below shows how you can get fasthttp.RequestCtx from gramework.Context and after that it do the same that in part 3:
+The example below shows how you can get fasthttp.RequestCtx from gramework.Context and use it:

 ```go
 package main